Perry Mason: The Watery Witness - 1959

 Fay Wray (as retired movie star Lorna Thomas) is the main feature in this 1959 episode of Perry Mason.
-Though she won't make it all the way through the 52 minute tale (Wray is the murder victim here), the first half of the program gives us a partially derived version of Sunset Boulevard with Lorna Thomas as a temperamental star yearning for a comeback supported by a manager who provides a cocoon of illusion to keep the worn-out 'stardom' going.
+Though she won't make it all the way through the 52 minute tale (Wray is the murder victim here), the first half of the program gives us a slightly miniaturized version of Sunset Boulevard with Lorna Thomas as a temperamental star yearning for a comeback supported by a manager who provides a cocoon of illusion to keep her worn-out 'stardom' going.

 The beginning of the episode also seems to have a borrowed setting right out of Leave Her to Heaven with a fight aboard a boat on a lake (though that might not be deliberate since almost any fight on a boat on a California lake brings that Gene Tierney film to mind.)

 Director Kinon has plenty of nice shots of the lake-side setting, and zeros in on Fay Wray as the main human feature until the character is made unavailable by the plot.
-At age 52, Wray appears slender and as professional as ever.
+At age 52, Wray appears slender, employs a no-nonsense acting style, and is as professional as ever.